Do you want to fill your retirement years with the adventure that comes from discovering and experiencing new places?

 1. Medellin, Colombia

-As I mentioned in a recent article, over the past couple decades, Colombia has shed its image as a country beset by civil conflict and drug cartels and has evolved (at least in its major cities) into a thriving, highly livable place to stay.
+As I mentioned in this article, over the past couple decades, Colombia has shed its image as a country beset by civil conflict and drug cartels and has evolved (at least in its major cities) into a thriving, highly livable place to stay.
 Since it’s near the equator, Medellin’s spring-like temperatures are consistently pleasant year-round, although it does rain a lot.

 Pros: Low cost of living and taxes, excellent and cheap health care